Free and Open Source Silicon Foundation

 The FOSSi Foundation is the legal entity, owner of the librecores.org website, the primary portal for the user community.
 It holds an annual conference (ORConf) and organizes an annual student design contest.

 To provide a harassment-free environment for minority contributors, all community members are required to abide by a code of conduct which prohibits offensive language and unwanted behavior in any of the community spaces.

 History

 During 2015, ORSoC AB, commercial owners of opencores.org formed a joint venture with KNCMiner AB to develop bitcoin mining machines.
 As this became the primary focus of the business, they spent less time on the opencores.org project.
 In response to the growing lack of commitment, the core OpenRISC development team set up the Free and Open Source Silicon Foundation (FOSSi), and registered the LibreCores website, as the basis for all future development, independent of commercial control.

-In 2016, the LibreCores development is intensifying and the annual "LibreCores Student Design Contest" was announced The FOSSi Foundation is an umbrella organization in the Google Summer of Code 2016–2020.
+In 2016, the LibreCores development intensified and the annual "LibreCores Student Design Contest" was announced The FOSSi Foundation is an umbrella organization in the Google Summer of Code 2016–2020.